georgiagracetully/georgiagracetully.github.io/_portfolio/project-6.md

   <img src="/images/Just_eternafold_and_rneteb_log_AR.png">
 </div>

-RibonanzaNet does not seem to be picking up on
+RibonanzaNet is not able to predict RNA binding affinity, given a shift in ensemble due to ligand binding.
+However, combined with a pretrained model on reactivity data with ligand bound (see [here](https://georgiagracetully.github.io/portfolio/project-5/)), I am hopeful that this would be possible.